 By Larry Huppin, DPM

 When capturing an image of the foot for production of custom foot orthoses, the majority of practitioners take a negative cast just as it has been done for the past 50 years – using plaster strips to form a non-weightbearing negative cast of the foot.
 Some have moved on to using polyester socks to capture the foot.
 Others use foam boxes.
 Currently a very small percentage are using digital technology to capture an image of the foot.
-However, there are several technologies that allow digital imaging, the most promising of which is optical scanning.
+However, there are several technologies that allow Digital Imaging Services, the most promising of which is optical scanning.

 A 2007 La Trobe University cost-benefit analysis, comparing optical scanning to plaster casting, showed an overwhelming benefit to the use of optical scanners.1 Casting both feet–including preparation, casting, prescription writing and clean-up—took approximately 11 minutes with plaster vs. two minutes for an optical scanner.
 Cost comparisons also weighed heavily on the side of the scanner.
 Assuming that a practitioner’s time is worth $100 to $150(AUD) per hour, the cost per patient for a plaster cast was $27.94 to $49.60(AUD) versus $3.30 to $10(AUD) for the optical scan.
 These costs reflect casting time and materials, but do not include the capital cost of the optical scanner.